Yumihoshi/CDTU-unity-SomeEasy-SystemsAndFuntions/README.md

 Now we only have a easy DialogueSystem
-I chose an easy-to-understand approach to writing dialogue systems
+I chose an easy-to-understand approach to writing a dialogue system that was freely customizable